approov/quickstart-ios-swift-alamofire/README.md

 Your Approov onboarding email should contain a link allowing you to access [Live Metrics Graphs](https://approov.io/docs/latest/approov-usage-documentation/#metrics-graphs).
 After you've run your app with Approov integration you should be able to see the results in the live metrics within a minute or so.
 At this stage you could even release your app to get details of your app population and the attributes of the devices they are running upon.

-However, to actually protect your APIs there are some further steps you can learn about in [Next Steps](https://github.com/approov/quickstart-ios-swift-alamofire/blob/master/NEXT-STEPS.md).

 ## NEXT STEPS
 To actually protect your APIs there are some further steps.
 Approov provides two different options for protecting APIs: